django-tastypie/django-tastypie/docs/contributing.rst

 Please also:

-* Add the issue you're solving to the list in docs/release_notes/dev.rst, include issue and PR numbers.
+* Unless your change only modifies the documentation, add the issue you're solving to the list in docs/release_notes/dev.rst, include issue and PR numbers.
-* Squash your changes down to a single commit, or down to one commit containing your tests and one more commit containing the fix.
+* Squash your changes down to a single commit, or down to one commit containing your failing tests and one more commit containing the fix that makes those tests pass.

 If your contribution lacks any of these things, they will have to be added by a core contributor before being merged into Tastypie proper, which may take